 Since I don’t really bake much with conventional sugars anymore, I’ve been more of a maple girl in adult life.
 And somehow being the big thinker I am, it didn’t occur to me until recently that coconut sugar could be the best of both worlds.

 What Makes this Low FODMAP Oatmeal Quick & Make Ahead?

-Make ahead oat recipes like these low FODMAP overnight oats or low FODMAP baked steel cut oats seem to be all the rage these days.
+Make ahead oat recipes like sugarless granola, low FODMAP overnight oats or low FODMAP baked steel cut oats seem to be all the rage these days.
 But I think people forget that a regular batch of oatmeal can be just as quick to prepare on the day or, or to make as a big batch and refrigerate to reheat later.
 When you’re making a 15-minute stovetop oatmeal with regular rolled oats, the trick is to add a little extra liquid, or simply to transfer to an airtight container from the pot while it is still a bit runny.
 Then just scoop it out of the container into a bowl and reheat throughout the week.

 Is Oatmeal Low FODMAP?

 Oats are naturally gluten-free and low FODMAP, so they make an excellent choice for breakfast.
 And since things can get a little boring on a low FODMAP diet, you have plenty of flavor options to switch things up.
 If you don’t like the snickerdoodle variation, you can try this golden milk oatmeal recipe.

 The only thing to keep in mind to keep your oatmeal low FODMAP is to use a plant-based milk like almond, hemp or oat.
 Coconut milk is only low FODMAP in 1/4 cup servings.
 And be careful of high FODMAP nut milks like cashew and pistachio.

 Second is to use a low FODMAP sweetener like maple syrup or coconut sugar.
 Honey and agave are not a good option for low FODMAP breakfast recipes.